dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 [BlogStack](https://blogstack.io/) and [Habla](https://habla.news/)
 popping up left and right.

-What\'s still missing is attaching payment information to individual events (as opposed to user profiles) in order for each long-form content to have its own lightning address.
-Maybe it\'s as easy as extending the [NIP-23](https://github.com/nostr-protocol/nips/blob/master/23.md) metadata, or maybe it would make sense to have this kind of metadata for other event kinds too.
+What's still missing is attaching payment information to individual events (as opposed to user profiles) in order for each long-form content to have its own lightning address.
+Maybe it's as easy as extending the [NIP-23](https://github.com/nostr-protocol/nips/blob/master/23.md) metadata, or maybe it would make sense to have this kind of metadata for other event kinds too.

-We\'ll figure it out, and by \"we,\" I actually mean you guys: the developers that sit down to spec out and implement stuff.
+We'll figure it out, and by "we," I actually mean you guys: the developers that sit down to spec out and implement stuff.
 I'll be cheering you on while I shitpost on nostr.